 But eventually, as with any marriage, obstacles developed in their relationship.
 On top of the normal marital difficulties, the two also have to cope with problems unique to their interracial marriage.
 Set in 1970’s Ohio, interracial marriages and mixed raced children were highly scrutinized.
 What happens when one partner has always stood out and desperately wants to fit in, and it’s the opposite for the other partner?
 Ng explores this theme.
 She also explores estrangement, missed potential, and having to settle for a life that differs from the one envisioned.
 Another important theme is a parent’s desire to live vicariously through their child, and the thin line between wanting a better life for your children and letting them make their own choices.
 One of the most difficult topics that I have rarely seen addressed in a meaningful way is favoritism by parents towards children.
 When Lydia, the favorite, and the middle child of the family dies, the Lee’s are still left with two children, Nat and Hannah.
 Celeste explores their perspectives with depth, particularly in regards to Nat and the complex relationship he had with Lydia.

 Stylistically, I find Celeste Ng’s writing beautiful and lyrical.
 It worked well for a story such as this one.
 At just over 300 pages, this was not a long book, but Ng’s style slowed down the tempo of a story that could have otherwise moved too quickly.
 There is a twist at the end.
 I will be quite honest – I thought the novel could have done without the twist and it might have been all the better for it, but it certainly did not ruin the book for me.
 The ending was not as strong as the beginning, but part of that might just be my personal preference of how “finished” I like conclusions to be.
-Overall, I still think this was an excellent debut novel and one that I read at the right time.
+Overall, I still think this was an excellent debut novel and one that entered my life at just the right time.